miraclelinux/zabbix-benchmark/README.md

 What's this?
 ------------

-This is a benchmark suite for Zabbix.
+zabbix-benchmark is a benchmark suite for Zabbix.
-Currently, it supports only measuring write performance of histories.

 Writing performance benchmark